 Under English law, the principle of freedom to contract means the answer is whatever period you like!
 If you say nothing, then you or your client have to carry out tasks in a reasonable time.

-My suggestion is to start with the days or periods you would really like, and negotiate if your client has a good reason why she cannot comply in that time.
+Start with the days or periods you would really like, and negotiate if your client has a good reason why they cannot comply in that time.
 I know companies who have inadvertently agreed to over 180 days for payment, and other who want payment by return.

-A good plan is to know what you want and only move when you have to.
+A good plan is to know what you want and only negotiate it if they provide something in return.